 Question: How do I reinstate an expired license?

-Answer: You may file a late renewal application online for up to 60 days after your license expiration date.
-However, if your license has been expired for more than sixty days, you must apply to reinstate your license (Section 12.0 of the Commission’s Rules and Regulations).
-Complete the Application for Reinstatement of Real Estate License and submit the required documentation following the instructions on the form.
+Answer: You may submit an late online renewal application in DELPROS online portal for up to 60 days after your license expiration date.
+However, if your license has been expired for more than sixty days, you must apply to reinstate your license in DELPROS.
+See Section 12.0 of the Commission’s Rules and Regulations for more information.
 The Commission will review your application at its monthly meeting.
 If you need to sit for any portion(s) of the examination, the Commission office will notify you.

 When you pass the required portion(s) of the examination, you must send the original score report that you receive from Pearson VUE to the Commission office.

 Question: As a broker, how do I terminate a licensee?